Two-loop QCD corrections to the $V\to q\bar{q}g$ helicity amplitudes with axial-vector couplings: Calculation of the form factors

 The tree-level contributions to the form factors are not affected by renormalization, such that $F_i^{(0)} = \bar{F}_i^{(0)}$ and $G_i^{(0)} = \bar{G}_i^{(0)}$.
 The expressions for the tree-level form factors also allow us to elaborate upon the statement made in the context of~\eqref{eq:symtens} on the choice that we made for the tensor multiplying form factor $G_6$.
 This choice turns out to be the only one of those described above that is entirely consistent with the 't Hooft-Veltman prescription.
 It is only with this choice that we find that the corresponding tree-level form factors to be exactly $d$-independent.
 We stress that this is a highly non-trivial finding, since all algebra at intermediate steps is performed in $d$ dimensions, see~\eqref{eq:ddimcontr}.
 Explicitly, for the vector tree-level contribution we find

 Similarly, for the axial-vector tree-level (which is only of non-singlet type) contribution we have

 All form factors receive non-singlet contributions, which we denote by $\bar{F}_i^{(0,1,2),n}$ and $\bar{G}_i^{(0,1,2),n}$ .
-The pure-singlet contributions only enter at two loops in the vector form factors, denoted by $\bar{F}_i^{(2),p}$, and at one and two loops in the axial-vector form factors, denoted by $\bar{G}_i^{(1,2),p}$.
+The pure-singlet contributions only enter at two loops in the vector form factors, denoted by $\bar{F}_i^{(2),p}$, due to a generalization of Furry's theorem~\cite{Furry:1937zz}, and at one and two loops in the axial-vector form factors, denoted by $\bar{G}_i^{(1,2),p}$.
 Since pure-singlet and non-singlet contributions will be dressed with different electroweak charge factors, they are treated separately throughout.